 Most people new to the area arrive here to start a new job or to attend college.
 You will quickly meet cohorts who are eager to tell you about their favorite places, and are likely to offer to take you to those places themselves.

 The county seat of Elkhart County, Goshen was settled in 1831 and has experienced a revitalization in its downtown with eclectic shops, cozy cafes and delectable restaurants.
-The city prides itself on community service and is home to over 30,000 residents.
+The city prides itself on community service and is home to more than 34,000 residents.

 Having taken its name from the French phrase "The Door," La Porte is conveniently located in between Chicago and South Bend.
 The city's historic neighborhoods meet fruit orchards and farmlands, and La Porte's downtown area features many festivals, shopping and dining.